wongbenjamin25/Custom-Token-Smart-Contract-Blockchain-Project/README.md

 # Custom Token Smart Contract & Blockchain Project

 This project was developed as part of the QF4211 / DSE4211 Digital Currencies module at NUS.
 It combines a hands-on implementation of a blockchain and a custom ERC-20-style token smart contract.
+The results of the coin created and launched on Ethernet is in the file titled 'confirmation ss'.

 ## What I Built